getlocalization/python-glcli/README.md

 $ gl pull
 </pre>

 pull command fetches all the updated translation files from Get Localization server.
+Note that only mapped locales will be downloaded and stored.
+If you use --force the default location will be used.

 ## Pushing translations (Use with caution) ##